ibm-cloud-docs/blockchain-sw-251/howto/ibp-v2-faq.md

 {: faq}
 {: support}

-The {{site.data.keyword.blockchainfull_notm}} Platform supports smart contracts that are written in Node.js, Golang, JavaScript, and Java.
-The new Hyperledger Fabric programming model currently supports JavaScript, TypeScript, Java, and Golang.
+The {{site.data.keyword.blockchainfull_notm}} Platform supports smart contracts that are written in Node.js, Golang (Go), JavaScript, and Java.
+The new Hyperledger Fabric programming model currently supports JavaScript, TypeScript, Java, and Go.
 If you are interested in preserving your existing application code, or by using Fabric SDKs for *Go*, you can still connect to your {{site.data.keyword.blockchainfull_notm}} Platform network by using the lower-level Fabric SDK APIs.

 ## What version of the {{site.data.keyword.blockchainfull_notm}} Platform works with the Ansible collection?
 {: #ibp-v2-faq-ansible-version}
 {: faq}

-Both versions 2.1.3 and 2.5 of the {{site.data.keyword.blockchainfull_notm}} Platform can be used with the Ansible collection to deploy a Hyperledger Fabric network.
+Versions 2.1.3 and 2.5.x of the {{site.data.keyword.blockchainfull_notm}} Platform can be used with the Ansible collection to deploy a Hyperledger Fabric network.

 ## How do I get support for running the {{site.data.keyword.blockchainfull_notm}} Platform Ansible playbook?
 {: #ibp-v2-faq-ansible-support}
 {: faq}

 Ansible is an open source technology and this product is not officially supported by {{site.data.keyword.IBM_notm}}.
-For support related to the usage of the {{site.data.keyword.blockchainfull_notm}}  Platform and Ansible playbooks please use the [GitHub repository](https://github.com/IBM-Blockchain/ansible-role-blockchain-platform-manager/issues){: external}.
+For support related to the usage of the {{site.data.keyword.blockchainfull_notm}}  Platform and Ansible playbooks use the [GitHub repository](https://github.com/IBM-Blockchain/ansible-role-blockchain-platform-manager/issues){: external}.

 ## Do I need OpenShift to run CodeReady Workspace?
 {: #ibp-v2-faq-codeready-openshift}
 {: faq}

-Yes, OpenShift is a prerequisite to running CodeReady as you will have to deploy your workspace into an OpenShift cluster.
+Yes, OpenShift is a prerequisite to running CodeReady because you have to deploy your workspace into an OpenShift cluster.

 ## How often do updates get rolled out for the CodeReady Workspace extension?
 {: #ibp-v2-faq-codeready-updates}